Phantom Edges in the Problem Hamiltonian: A Method for Increasing Performance and Graph Visibility for QAOA: Introduction

 Previous work by \cite{wilkie2024qaoarandomsubgraphphase} has considered QAOA with a cost Hamiltonian obtained by a modified graph; however, they primarily consider modified graphs that are a \emph{subgraph} of the original graph.
 The initial motivation for our approach is somewhat different: it is well-known that QAOA is a ``local" algorithm and thus ``seeing the whole graph" is a necessary condition to ensure that QAOA does well on arbitrary graphs; by adding additional edges to the cost Hamiltonian, this potentially allows QAOA to ``see the graph more quickly" as the depth increases.
 We discuss this motivation in more detail in the discussion section (Section \ref{sec:discussion}).

-Similar to Multi-Angle QAOA, our method introduces additional parameters; however, our method only adds a single parameter, regardless of problem size or number of QAOA layers.
+Similar to Multi-Angle QAOA---and a recent generalization, eXpressive QAOA \cite{Vijendran_2024}, which adds an extra Pauli-Y component in the mixer Hamiltonian---our method introduces additional parameters; however, Phantom-QAOA only adds a single parameter, regardless of problem size or number of QAOA layers.
 On the other hand, Multi-Angle QAOA adds an additional $p(n+m-2)$ parameters where $m$ is the number of terms in the original cost Hamiltonian; the addition of such parameters significantly increases the parameter search space, thus making the cost landscape increasingly difficult and computationally intensive to search over.

 In this work, we demonstrate theoretical results for single-layer QAOA with our approach.
 For any way of adding $\alpha$-weighted edges, we provide a general formula for the expectation of an edge being cut for single-layer QAOA.
-Using this formula, we demonstrate an example where our approach does strictly better than standard QAOA, more specifically, for even-lengthed cycles, we show that, when placing the additional edges in $G$ to form triangles, our ansatz yields an approximation ratio of $0.7925$ whereas standard QAOA only has an approximation ratio of $0.75$.
+Using this formula, we demonstrate an example where our approach does strictly better than standard QAOA; more specifically, for even-length cycles, we show that, when placing the additional edges in $G$ to form triangles, our ansatz yields an approximation ratio of $0.7925$ whereas standard QAOA only has an approximation ratio of $0.75$.

 Additionally, we provide empirical results that show that when the parameter search space is restricted, certain additions of $\alpha$-weighted edges in the cost Hamiltonian yield a noticeable improvement in approximation ratio on random regular graphs.
 When the parameter search space is unrestricted, empirical results suggest that, regardless of whether or not the graph is regular, improvements can be obtained for any $0 < \alpha < 1$ and that all such non-trivial $\alpha$ yield roughly the same level of improvement; the caveat is that such unrestricted search spaces are difficult to optimize over, e.g., optimal parameters may be significantly far from the origin.